Siouan languages: Vowels

-Nasal vowels

 External relations

 The Yuchi isolate may be the closest relative of Sioux–Catawban, based on both sound changes and morphological comparison.

 In the 19th century, Robert Latham suggested that the Siouan languages are related to the Caddoan and Iroquoian languages.
 In 1931, Louis Allen presented the first list of systematic correspondences between a set of 25 lexical items in Siouan and Iroquoian.
 In the 1960s and 1970s, Wallace Chafe further explored the link between Siouan and Caddoan languages.
 In the 1990s, Marianne Mithun compared the morphology and syntax of all the three families.
 At present, this Macro-Siouan hypothesis is not considered proven, and the similarities between the three families may instead be due to their protolanguages having been part of a sprachbund.